lrstanley/entrest/README.md

 ## :sparkles: Features

-> [!WARNING]
-> entrest is still a work in progress. we may make breaking changes to the API
-> without notice.

 **entrest** is an [EntGo](https://entgo.io/) extension for generating compliant OpenAPI specs and an HTTP handler implementation that matches that spec.
 It expands upon the approach used by [entoas](https://github.com/ent/contrib/tree/master/entoas#entoas),